 North American Process

-The School of Public Policy and the Canadian Global Affairs Institute at the University of Calgary, the School of Global Studies at Universidad Anáhuac México, the College of Public Service and Community Solutions and the Morrison Institute at Arizona State University joined together to discuss the past, present, and future implications of the North American Free Trade Agreement.
-This conference brought together policymakers, professors, practitioners and government officials from Canada, Mexico, and the United States to address NAFTA’s impact, present and future challenges, and policy improvements to cope with the externalities associated with free trade.
+The School of Public Policy at the University of Calgary, the School of Global Studies at Universidad Anáhuac México and the College of Public Service and Community Solutions at Arizona State University have joined together for the Fifth Annual North American Process Symposium: Enhancing North American Competitiveness and Security.
+In an era of mounting trade tensions, this timely conference brings together policymakers, industry leaders and government officials from Canada, Mexico, and the United States to discuss how to strengthen North American competitiveness and security.

 This symposium will play a key role in promoting goals and specific recommendations to the three nations and their officials on the elements needed for a globally competitive North America.
 With escalating barriers against free trade, there is a clear need to advance North American cooperation on trade and security between Canada, Mexico and the United States.

 Discussions at the previous four symposia have made it clear that business is leading the way to a more integrated and efficient North America.
 The Fifth Annual North American Process Symposium is a unique forum for policymakers, members of the business community, and academics to discuss and develop recommendations for a more competitive and secure North America.